jahidul-arafat/Automation-Infra-Compliance-Cloud-with-Chef/4_Test Expectations with Chef InSpec/Lab_10.md

 ```

-### Step 03: Now you can test any number of moduls without altering the control files
+### Step 03: Now you can test any number of modules without altering the control files
 ```bash
 # 3.1 Say, check whether the nginx module 'http_geoip' is installed in target machine ot not
 # just add this module name into files/params.yml and you are done